ha5ha6/judy_blog/_pages/pgac.md

 ### Actor Critic

-Another way to avoid Monte Carlo effects in REINFORCE is to introduce a temporal-difference scheme with the value function being learned together
+Another way to avoid Monte Carlo effects in REINFORCE is to introduce a temporal-difference scheme with the value function being learned together.
 This method is called **Actor Critic**, from where **Actor** represents the policy and **Critic** is the value function

 Apart from the pure policy gradient methods, **Critic** performs as a guide for the policy to be evaluated at different states.
-This case, the **Critic** corrects the **Actor**'s behavior using its learned value by other policies at the same states, without sampling other actions.
-This is different from REINFORCE, which updates with the direction of the sampled return, that can be potentially wrong
+This case, the **Critic** corrects the **Actor**'s behavior using its learned value from other policies as well, without sampling other actions.
+This is different from REINFORCE, updating in the direction of the sampled return, which can be potentially wrong

 Actor Critic usually can achieve **better sample efficiency** than pure police gradient methods